How to Improve Your Git Code Review Workflow

 Can You Do a Git Code Review Without Pull Requests?

-You can do a Git code review without pull requests.
-However, most code hosting tools require it.
+You can do a Git code review without pull requests, but most code hosting tools require it.
 So, doing a Git code review without a pull request might not be the best option.

 How to Improve Your Git Code Review Workflow